Harttia novalimensis

-Harttia novalimensis is a species of armored catfish endemic to Brazil where it is found in the Das Velhas River basin.
-This species grows to a length of 5.8 cm SL.
+Harttia novalimensis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Brazil, where it is found in the Rio Velhas and Paraopeba rivers, in the São Francisco River basin of Minas Gerais.
+This species grows to a standard length of 5.8 cm..